jpmens/check-mqtt/README.md

 This plugin connects to the specified broker and subscribes to a topic.
 Upon successful subscription, a message is published to said topic, and the plugin expects to receive that payload within `max_wait` seconds.

 ## Prerequisite
-This module needs jsonpath-rw.
-To install, use pip:
+This module optionally uses jsonpath-rw.
+If you need to install it, use pip:

  $ pip install jsonpath-rw